dlamagna/deathstar-context-aware/README.md

 # DeathstarBench Deployment

+> **Note:** This repository is a copy/fork of the original repository.
+For the original source, please visit: [bserracanta/Context-Aware-HPA](https://github.com/bserracanta/Context-Aware-HPA)

 This repository provides scripts to deploy the **Social Network** application from the [DeathStarBench](https://github.com/delimitrou/DeathStarBench) benchmark suite on a **Kubernetes cluster**, along with optional **monitoring** tools and our **Context-Aware HPA** (Horizontal Pod Autoscaler) configuration.

 ## Table of Contents